 Deleting a database connection file does not delete the enterprise database.
 A database connection file is simply a shortcut to the database.

 Deleting a relationship class deletes the row corresponding to that relationship from the relationship table.

 The Delete tool can be used to delete the in_memory workspace.
 When the in_memory workspace is deleted, all datasets in the workspace are deleted, but the in_memory workspace remains, allowing you to continue writing to it.

 The Delete tool can be used to delete the memory workspace.
 When the memory workspace is deleted, all datasets in the workspace are deleted, but the memory workspace remains, allowing you to continue writing to it.

 |Data Element; Graph; Layer; Table View|

-The type of the data on disk to be deleted.
+The type of data on disk to be deleted.
 This is only necessary when the input data is in a geodatabase and naming conflicts exist, for example, if the geodatabase contains a feature dataset and a feature class with the same name.
-In this case, the data type is used to clarify which dataset you want to delete.
+In this case, the data type is used to clarify which dataset to delete.